Homemade Protein Powder | Easy Fresh Ground Recipe

 1. Place all of the above dry ingredients (milk powder, seeds and nuts) in a bowl and combine well.
 Store in a quart size jar in the refrigerator until needed.

-2. For one serving, take 1/2 cup of your Homemade Protein Mix and grind in your Vita Mix blender or other type of blender.
+2. For one serving, take 1/2 cup of your Homemade Protein Mix and grind in your Vita Mix blender or other type of bullet type blender.

 Notes

-Store the Homemade Protein Mix in your Refrigerator or Freezer to keep fresh.
+>Store the unground Homemade Protein Mix in your Refrigerator or Freezer to keep fresh.

 1 Banana